kubernetes/cloud-provider-openstack/docs/using-keystone-webhook-authenticator-and-authorizer.md

   }'
   ```

-  You should see the detailed information of the Keystone user from the
+  You should see the response from k8s-keystone-auth service if it is
-  response if the service is configured correctly.
-You may notice that besides the user's Keystone group, the user's
+  configured correctly.
+You may notice that besides the user's Keystone group,
-  project ID is also included in the *group* field, so the cluster admin could config RBAC *rolebindings* based on the
+  the user's project ID is also included in the *groups* field, so the cluster
+  admin could config RBAC *rolebindings* based on the groups without involving
-  groups without involving the webhook authorization.
+  the webhook authorization.

   ```shell
   {